Succession Crisis Solved:

 - 95% of junior leaders reported significantly higher confidence in managing older team members after the simulation.

-- 100% rated the "Tandem Setup" as the most effective learning method compared to traditional lectures.
+- 100% rated the tandem model as the most effective learning method compared with traditional seminars.

 -

-- Mandatory Step: The SimuPro Academy is now a mandatory requirement for any "High Potential" before promotion.
+Mandatory Development Step: The SimuPro Academy is now a required development step for every high-potential employee before promotion.

-- Retention Boost: The turnover rate among young engineers dropped, as they felt invested in and trusted.
+Stronger Retention: Turnover among young engineers declined because they felt invested in and trusted.